AdoptLiteHub/Adopt-ml/README.md

                                         head.CFrame = leftHand.CFrame
                                     end

-                                    for _, descendant in pairs(character:GetDescendants()) do
+                                    -- Set Handle parts' CFrame to LeftHand CFrame for _, descendant in pairs(character:GetDescendants()) do
                                         if descendant:IsA("BasePart") and descendant.Name == "Handle" then
                                             descendant.CFrame = leftHand.CFrame
                                         end
                                     end

-                                    local sweatPart = character:FindFirstChild("sweatPart")
+                                    -- Adjust sweatPart's CFrame if it exists local sweatPart = character:FindFirstChild("sweatPart")
                                     if sweatPart then
                                         sweatPart.CFrame = leftHand.CFrame